Skip to main content

 Cloud Resource

-listList Cloud ResourcesPaginated list, filterable by search, type, subscription, and provider-unique ID
+listPaginated list, filterable by search, type, subscription, and provider-unique ID

-• filterBy.search — free-text search on resource name
+• search — free-text on resource name

-• filterBy.subscriptionExternalId — array of cloud account / subscription external IDs (e.g. AWS account ID, Azure subscription ID)
+• subscriptionExternalId — array of cloud account / subscription external IDs (AWS account, Azure subscription)

 Vulnerability Finding

 Per-asset vulnerability findings with CVE details, exploit indicators, and the affected workload.
-Each finding ties a CVE to a specific cloud workload (VM, container, serverless function, or container image).

-listList Vulnerability FindingsPaginated list with severity, status, exploit indicators, fix version, and the vulnerable asset
+listPaginated list with severity, status, exploit indicators, fix version, and the vulnerable asset

-Key parameters for list:
+Key filters for list:

-• filterBy.severity — array of CVSS severities
+• severity — array of CVSS severities

-Each finding node includes vulnerabilityExternalId (CVE ID), CVSSSeverity, hasExploit, hasCisaKevExploit, firstDetectedAt, lastDetectedAt, fixedVersion, and a polymorphic vulnerableAsset (one of VulnerableAssetVirtualMachine, VulnerableAssetServerless, VulnerableAssetContainerImage, VulnerableAssetContainer, or VulnerableAssetBase).
+Each finding node includes vulnerabilityExternalId (CVE ID), CVSSSeverity, hasExploit, hasCisaKevExploit, firstDetectedAt, lastDetectedAt, fixedVersion, and a polymorphic vulnerableAsset (one of VulnerableAssetVirtualMachine, VulnerableAssetServerless, VulnerableAssetContainerImage, VulnerableAssetContainer, VulnerableAssetBase).

-Repositories and other version control resources connected to Wiz via VCS integrations (GitHub, GitLab, Bitbucket, AzureDevOps).
+Replaces v1's versionControlResource.
+Repositories and VCS resources connected to Wiz via GitHub, GitLab, Bitbucket, AzureDevOps integrations.

-• filterBy.search — free-text search
+• search — free-text search

 Project